pythonkc/pykc-meeting-notes/2016-09/pykc_coffee_20160910.markdown

     * Mostly it's just _showing up_
     * No current organizer is stepping down
 * We'd like to represent differing points-of-view
-    * Take a look at the current PythonKC organizers
-    * We're more alike than different
-    * We'd like to change that
 * Welcome Julie Stark!
 * We're _still_ looking for other interested people